 Inside the Glacier Cave off the Ledges Trail.

 We'd planned a nice early spring hike in Summit County for the last Sunday in March, but Mother Nature had other plans.
 We'd driven to Summit County the prior day encountering rain most of the way.
 Overnight the rain changed to hail Read more ➜

 Cascade Valley South is part of the Summit County's Metro Park system.
 The park has multiple entrances with different attractions at each.
 In all there are seven miles of trail and many locations where you can view the Cuyahoga River.
 We began our tour near one of the River's oxbows (an oxbow is just a tight bend in a river).

 The above photo was taken from an observation deck that's located at the end of the Overlook Trail.
 The Cuyahoga River lies 125 feet below the observation deck.
 Read more ➜

 Killbuck Marsh is a 5,761-acre wildlife area in Wayne and Holmes counties located near the town of Wooster.
 It is the largest marsh outside of the northern Lake Erie region; over half its acreage is wetland.

 The Wildlife Area

 A section of the wildlife area is designated as a wildlife refuge and is off-limits to visitors.
 The remainder is available for hunters (during hunting season) and fishermen.
-There are a couple of short trails and numerous Read more ➜
+There are a couple of short trails Read more ➜

 When we visited Holden Arboretum this past spring, we primarily visited the formal gardens.
 So in August we decided to go back and check out one of the nature trails.
 It turns out there are 19 miles (30.6 km) of hiking trails at Holden Arboretum.